 7 Tips to Document Estate Expenses in Accounting

 When an executor prepares an accounting for an estate in Riverside, it is very important that the forms be prepared properly.
-Accountings which contain errors could be rejected by the court, increasing the time and expense related to the task.
+Accountings that contain errors could be rejected by the court, increasing the time and expense related to the task.
 This ultimately decreases the assets that will be available for the estate’s beneficiaries.
 Unfortunately, mistakes can and do occur when executors prepare and submit accounting for the estate.
 One such mistake can usually happen when you document estate expenses incorrectly.

 Tips that will Help You Avoid Costly Mistakes when you Document Estate Expenses in Accountings:

 - Document the date that the expense was paid by the estate’s executor.

 - Enter the check number used to pay the expense.

 - List the payee receiving the payment for an expense of the estate.

 - State the purpose for such payment.